sobyandrew/GraduateProject/README.md

 4. run runDevice.bat - this is optional it just runs the simulated device again
    1. if step 3 was ran succesfully then this does not need to be done but can be to send more messages
    2. **double click the runDevice.bat** in file explorer

+## Video Demo  Link of Running using .bat files
+-TODO

 ## Commands to Run with Instructions
 1. run zookeeper: